nalgeon/tryxinyminutes/try/go/index.md

 Please do not try to emulate exceptions because you are used to them.
 In Go, errors are values, and handling errors when they occur is idiomatic Go.

+Also, don't ignore errors returned by a function.
+Handling errors is part of your program's logic.
 People often say that Go's explicit error handling only adds noise to the code, but consider this:

 > "If 80% of your Go code consists of error handling, it is because 80% of your code might fail at any time."